 Marc Black is an eclectic folk-rocker who deals with life, and all its social and political challenges…one song at a time.
-Noted for his “timeless songs, deep grooves and excellent playing”, Marc will be inducted into the New York Chapter of the Blues Hall of Fame in June of 2014.
+Noted for his “timeless songs, deep grooves and excellent playing”, Marc was inducted into the New York Chapter of the Blues Hall of Fame in June of 2014.

 He’s performed and recorded with many luminaries including Art Garfunkel and Rick Danko, Richie Havens and Taj Mahal.
 Levon Helm also invited Marc to play one of the Midnight Rambles.
 Marc was recently named Folk Artist of the Year on ABC Radio, a winner at the Kerrville Folk Festival and he was chosen to perform with Pete Seeger at the Folk Music Hall of Fame fundraiser last November.
 As legendary folk artist, Happy Traum, put it, ‘Marc is a master…spreading the joy of music with story and song’.